pfgithub/threadclient/README.md

         function and removes it after the jsonp request is completed. note that this doesn't work for requests that require authentication so maybe don't do it.
 -   [ ] code block automatic syntax highlighting (using hljs automatic or something)
 -   [ ] when revealing a crosspost with the same content warnings as the parent post, don't require accepting twice
--   [ ] fix load more when loading batches of 100 comments sometimes the batch will contain a top level load more button
+-   [ ] fix load more when loading batches of 100 comments sometimes the batch will contain a top level load more button (this is even easier now - the load mores can be consolidated)
--   [ ] support op, mod distinguished, and admin distinguished comments and posts
 -   [ ] option to disable default collapsed comments (eg due to crowd control or downvoting)
 -   [ ] preview subreddit links like sneakpeakbot does and also hide sneakpeakbot replies unless they have comments (may require slight restructuring | just fetch the reddit client yeah ok)
 -   [ ] what if sneakpeakbot replies got embedded into the comment itself hmm - as a crosspost thing but collapsed by default